fndov/nixedit/README.md

 ### Features:
 - Search Configure Build Backup Update Delete Optimise in one step.
-- Integrates with GitHub to upload backups of your configuration.
+- Integrates with Github to upload backups of your configuration.
 - Third Party Code: [Package search](https://github.com/niksingh710/nsearch?tab=readme-ov-file) (can't be moved to default.nix)

 ### Installation Instructions